Cade-hub/NumberRangeSummarizer/README.md

 # Number Range Summarizer

 ## Overview
 The Number Range Summarizer is a Java project that provides functionality to produce a comma-delimited list of numbers, grouping consecutive numbers into ranges.
-This project implements an interface that defines methods to collect a list of integers from a comma-separated string and to summarize the list by grouping consecutive numbers into ranges.
+This project implements an interface that defines methods to collect a list of integers from a string and to summarize the list accordingly.

 ## Setup
 To use this project, follow these steps: